 Early in 1990, the Rural Board purchased C-3, the 1968 Mack 1500 GPM pumper, from the City of Loveland and it became E-88.
 Surplus bunker pants were found and issued as the Canyon Department moved away from the ¾ length boots.
 Retired sirens from Colorado D.O.W. were donated and issued to each member.
 Mini light bars were purchased and issued to each member.
 A new policy was adopted which allowed Canyon members to respond to Loveland calls when in the district of call.
 The Canyon signed on to the Adopt-A-Highway program and began cleaning up a 2 mile stretch of US 34.
 Tender 9 was upgraded with the purchase of extension and roof ladders, fold-a-tank, SCBA’s, hand lanterns and tire chains.
 Truck specifications for a new E-88 were begun.
 Loveland Fire Chief Heckel passed on a requirement for all active firefighters to have no beards.
 A couple quit and the rest began shaving.

-The new Station 9 opened in March of 2016.
+Station 9 opened in March of 2016.
 This station was dedicated to the memory of Erlean and Ray Berg, “The grandma and grandpa of the mountain”.
 The Berg family kindly deeded this land, part of their Cedar Park Ranch, to the firefighters in hopes of continuing the strong tradition of fire volunteerism that has served the community so selflessly since 1975.
 This station was built by fire volunteers and community folks, funded by the Rural Fire District and community donations.